- What is Interlibrary Loan?

 Who can use this service?

 Interlibrary Loan is offered to currently enrolled students, faculty (both current and retired), and staff of Valparaiso University.
+This site serves main campus affiliates.
+Law faculty and students have their own system: please contact firstname.lastname@example.org for more information.
 Community/ Family card holders: You do not have interlibrary loan privileges; you will not be able to log into ILLiad.

 What does it cost?